cumulative-revelations/DataMirror/README.md

 The software version on Docker is on progress, and to be shared soon, what can make the software runnable on any OS.

 Steps to use DataMirror:
-- Request your Online Data from the following Online Social (Note that this might take some time): <br/>
+- Request your Online Data from the following Online Social Media (Note that this might take some time): <br/>
   Facebook (https://www.facebook.com/help/1701730696756992?helpref=hc_global_nav) <br/>
   Twitter (https://help.twitter.com/en/managing-your-account/how-to-download-your-twitter-archive) <br/>
   LinkedIn (https://www.linkedin.com/pulse/how-download-your-linkedin-archive-judy-schramm/) <br/>